Skip to Content

 What if You Don’t Part the Hair Right?

-Eventually, the only line that must be nicely visible is the path that you choose to expose.
+Eventually, the only line that must be nicely visible is the parting that you choose to expose.
 But the pattern needs to be well done and adapted to each head shape and hair type.

-I am not a fan of asking, “how do you like to wear or style your braids” and braiding them so they will only look good if you wear them in a ponytail or on a side etc.
+I am not a fan of asking, “how do you like to wear or style your braids” and braiding them so they will only look good if you wear them in a ponytail or on a side.
+Braids must be good-looking in every style.
+You have around 2 months of waking up like that every single day and one must have the possibility to change their hairdo.

-When you opt for a geometrical pattern, and you part the hair wrong, that’s going to be quite visible.
+• When you opt for a geometrical pattern, and you part the hair wrong, that’s going to be quite visible.
 Focus on the parting when you choose these types of box braids.

-The way you part the hair for braiding affects the appearance of braids the most.
+• The way you part the hair for braiding affects the appearance of braids the most.
 Doing it wrong would look wrong.

 Keep on parting and partying!